 Alongside this, we have a comprehensive bank of online study skills resources to help you make the most of your qualification.

 + Module credits

 On successful completion of your modules, you'll gain academic credit that accumulates towards your award.
-The marks you gain in your third and final years contribute towards your final degree classification.
+The marks you gain in your second and final year contribute towards your final degree classification.

 + Teaching modes